MichaIng/DietPi-Docs/docs/user-guide_installation.md

 ![dietpi-data](assets/images/dietpi-data-policy.jpg)

 The default DietPi password is public, so you’ll be asked to change this at the next stage for both the `root` and `dietpi` user accounts.
-Select OK and hit enter, then provide your password (twice) to confirm.
+Select OK and hit ++enter++, then provide your password (twice) to confirm.

 You can change the password again later by typing `passwd` at the terminal or also via the command line script `dietpi-config` (within the "Security options").